VishalSai123/Machine-Learning-Projects/Clustering Projects/Credit Card Customer Data/README.md

 A Customer Credit Card Information Dataset which can be used for Identifying Loyal Customers, Customer Segmentation, Targeted Marketing and other such use cases in the Marketing Industry.

-A few tasks that can be performed using this dataset is as follows:
+A few tasks that can be performed using this dataset are as follows:

-1. Perform Data-Cleaning,Preprocessing,Visualizing and Feature Engineering on the Dataset.
+1. Perform Data-Cleaning, Preprocessing, Visualizing, and Feature Engineering on the Dataset.
-2. Implement Heirarchical Clustering, K-Means Clustering models.
+2. Implement Hierarchical Clustering and K-Means Clustering models.
-3. Create RFM (Recency,Frequency,Monetary) Matrix to identify Loyal Customers.
+3. Create RFM (Recency, Frequency, Monetary) Matrix to identify Loyal Customers.

 ## Data description
 The dataset consists of 7 columns:

-1. Sl_No: Customer serial identification number (serves purpose of indexing values).
+1. Sl_No: Customer serial identification number (serves the purpose of indexing values).
 2. Customer Key: Customer key
 3. Avg_Credit_Limit: Average credit card limit for the customer
 4. Total_Credit_Cards: Total credit cards owned by the customer